kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   so we'll see.
 But we have a lot in common; for example. you won't find UX/ UI people in this crowd, and it's not something I'm interested in *at all*.
 The people at this event aren't into *magical* frameworks du jour or any of that, also, which I like (I guess that also happens to programmers with maturity).
-  And speaking of UX, has anyone ever met a mature UX/UI designer?
+  And speaking of UX, has anyone ever met a mature/elderly UX/UI designer?
 I honestly, thinking about it, haven't.
+I've met mature back-end programmers before who make a great living, interestingly.
   I've heard about the Human Interaction concentration, which is requiring Master's and PhD accreditation and is based on Cognitive Science, with some UX/ UI, but a lot of the UX/ UI people I have known tend to be younger.
 - A lot of these people tonight are either *hard* back end people, crypto, networking or use some kind of high